network2030/newip-beyond/index.md

 ---

-#### CFP: Workshop on Enhanced Network Techniques and Technologies for the Industrial IoT to Cloud Continuum (IIoT-Nets)(colocated with ACM Sigcomm)
+####  Workshop on Enhanced Network Techniques and Technologies for the Industrial IoT to Cloud Continuum (IIoT-Nets)(colocated with ACM Sigcomm)
-The *Call for Papers* was closed for 'IIoT-NETs' workshop in June'23.
-It is organized by ACM Sigcomm The 'ACM Sigcomm 2023'  will be held on September 10-14, 2023.
+ACM Sigcomm organizes the 'IIoT-NETs' workshop.
+It will be held on September 10-14, 2023.

 ##### [IIoT-NETS'23: Program](https://conferences.sigcomm.org/sigcomm/2023/workshop-iiotnets.html)